seqizz/nixos-system-flake/README.md

 ### My system flake for Nixos + Home manager ❄️

-I am able to switch to flakes at last.
-There are some gimmicks left here and there, but now it's at least tidier than the classical way.
+My whole configuration, except some secrets.
+Complicated but trying to manage with some kind of module structure.

-Only annoyance is that I can't use any file which is not staged in git.
-So as a hack I'm using `path:///` nonsense (see [aliases.nix](./nixos/lib/aliases.nix)).
+Only annoyance is that I can't use any file which is not staged in git (because of [this](https://github.com/NixOS/nix/pull/6858) nonsense).
+So as a workaround I'm using `path:///` (see [aliases.nix](./nixos/lib/aliases.nix)).